Andrea-Bonnefous/CSTR-Desktop/README.md

 This project was developed as part of the
 **Practical Programming in Chemistry (CHE-200)** course at EPFL.

-**CSTR** is a flexible and modular simulator for continuous flow stirred tank reactors.
-It models one or more chemical reactions, including recycle streams, reversible and irreversible steps, and temperature effects.
+**CSTR** is a flexible and modular simulator for a continuous flow stirred tank reactor.
+It models a chemical reactions, including recycle streams, reversible and irreversible steps, and temperature effects.

-The tool helps analyze dynamic behavior and optimize key process variables to **maximize the selectivity** toward a desired product.
+The tool helps analyze dynamic behavior and optimize key process variables to **maximize the selectivity** towards a desired product.

 ---
 ### 👥 Team